Point of Care and Wearable Biophotonics for Characterizing Tissue Composition and Metabolism

 Obstructive sleep apnea (OSA) is the most common type of sleep apnea, in which the blockage of the airway causes the patient to stop breathing involuntarily for ten seconds or more throughout the night during sleep.
 When breathing stops, the oxygen level in the blood falls, sometimes waking the sleeper.
 Pediatric obstructive sleep apnea (POSA) can be particularly concerning, with several associated morbidities, which can have long-term effects extending into adulthood, including adverse changes in cardiovascular, metabolic, and developmental health.
 Onset usually occurs between ages 2–8, as tonsils reach their peak growth.
 Unfortunately, pediatric OSA remains largely under-diagnosed because of a lack of education about symptoms and the limited availability of sleep-medicine physicians.
 Early diagnosis and treatment are imperative for preventing many of these morbidities.

-NIRS (near-infrared spectroscopy) is a non-invasive technology well suited for measuring cerebral hemodynamics during sleep.
-NIRS uses near-infrared light to penetrate human tissue and measure changes in oxygenation.
+The non-invasive technology NIRS (near-infrared spectroscopy) is well suited for measuring cerebral hemodynamics during sleep.
+NIRS uses near-infrared light to interrogate human tissue and measure changes in oxygenation.
 Extensive literature documents the utility of NIRS in sleep studies of both normal and sleep-disordered breathing (SDB).
-In normal sleep, NIRS has been used to investigate cerebral hemodynamics in sleep stages and transitions between stages.
-For sleep apnea applications, NIRS can detect reductions in cerebral oxygenation, as well as respiration, heart rate, and blood flow changes that occur due to apnea.
-Previous work in NIRS sleep analysis showed that transient rises in cerebral deoxyhemoglobin are a prominent feature of apneas and hypopneas, and autoregulatory mechanisms have been shown to fail to prevent hypoxia during severe obstructive events.
+In normal sleep, NIRS has been used to investigate cerebral hemodynamics during sleep stages and transitions between stages.
+For sleep apnea applications, NIRS can detect reductions in cerebral oxygenation, as well as respiration, heart rate, and blood flow changes that occur as the result of apnea.
+Previous work in NIRS sleep analysis showed that transient rises in cerebral deoxyhemoglobin are a prominent feature of apneas and hypopneas, and it has been shown that autoregulatory mechanisms fail to prevent hypoxia during severe obstructive events.
 NIRS is uniquely suited to capture such breathing-induced cerebrovascular disturbances with high sensitivity and temporal resolution.

 NCT05052216 – Development of a Wearable Point of Care Monitoring Device for Pediatric Obstructive Sleep Apnea

-In collaboration with Ashura Buckley and the NIMH Sleep and Neurodevelopment Service (SNS), we are currently enrolling children aged 3–12 to investigate how optical signals change throughout sleep by comparing physiological signals derived from NIRS with data from polysomnography.
-More than 40 children have participated in this study to date, and preliminary data analysis is ongoing.
+In collaboration with Ashura Buckley and colleagues, we are currently enrolling children aged 3–12 to investigate how optical signals change throughout sleep by comparing physiological signals derived from NIRS with data from polysomnography.
+More than 60 children have participated in this study to date, and data analysis is ongoing.

 Vascular diseases driven by genetic alterations and COVID infection